 We were surprised to note very limited overlap from Random Forests to other methods used by ourselves and the original paper.
-It’s not surprising that ILMN_1683678 (SPATS2L) always makes the top slot (it has 100 percent accuracy in predicting the end result by itself, see Figure 2), but other factors not predicted elsewhere are also ranked very highly in terms of importance for Random Forests (see Figure 3).
+It’s not surprising that ILMN_1683678 (SPATS2L) always makes the top slot (it has 100 percent accuracy in predicting the end result by itself, see Figure 2), but other factors not predicted elsewhere are also ranked very highly in terms of importance for Random Forests (see Figure 2).

 Creating individual trees from these “most important” factors has fairly good accuracy.
-We only see 100% accuracy in the case of ILMN_1683678, but other trees use two factors for 96% accuracy (for example, see Figures 4 and 5).
+We only see 100% accuracy in the case of ILMN_1683678, but other trees use two factors for 96% accuracy (for example, see Figure 3 and Figure 4).
+Even though the 96% accuracy would be maintained with only a single factor, narrowing the field of where potential error would occur could have value in future prediction applications.

-Figure 6 Relative Importance of "Most Important" Factors
+Figure 2 Relative Importance of "Most Important" Factors

+Dimension Reduction

 Traditional machine learning methods start with the assumptions that the model features are (mostly) independent and that there are more samples then there are features (n > p).
 In our data set there are 47222 features (genes) and only 24 samples (patients), p is three orders of magnitude larger than n.
 In addition, genes express in groups, therefore many of the features are not independent.
 Attempting to use traditional methods such as least squares linear regression would result in severe overfitting and a poor predictive model on the Psoriasis dataset.

 In this situation methods to reduce the dimensionality (discarding of “unnecessary” features) can offer a more reasonably sized model that may still accurately perform classification.